De | En

 Journal of the European Economic Association

-(Deutsch) We investigate a competitive labor market with team production.
-Workers differ in their motivation to exert team effort, and types are private information...
+We investigate a competitive labor market with team production.
+Workers differ in their motivation to exert team effort, and types are private information.
+We show that there can exist a separating equilibrium in which workers self-select into different firms and...

 The role of leaders in internal marketing.